Suyog308/fault_detection/README.md

 # fault_detection
-we are going to perform the project on sensor fault detection
+We are going to perform the project on sensor fault detection